Prabal1998/digital_modulation_BER/README.md

 # digital_modulation_BER
- BER of different modulation scheme is compared.
+ BER of different modulation scheme is included herewith.
 The repo is still private due to ongoing review and development.